oscarryz/yz-design-notes/Questions/Read and Write to variables.md

 Idea, make variable read only by default and require objects to provide a writer method.

-Variables can be written only by objects that have direct scope visibility (loca and parent)
+Variables can be written only by objects that have direct scope visibility (local and parent)

 ```js
 parent: {